wilsonmar/wilsonmar.github.io/_posts/2016-03-29-aws-onboarding.md

 {% include _toc.html %}

 <a target="_blank" href="https://wilsonmar.github.io/aws-onboarding/">
-This</a> is a hands-on tutorial to get new users setup to effectively access and use the AWS cloud.
-Here you do some action and explanations and PROTIP advice is provided.
-PROTIPs included how to install and use AWS CLI automation, smart phone apps, and 3rd party tools used by the pros.
+This</a> is a hands-on tutorial to get new users setup to effectively access and use the AWS cloud - without tedious "talking head" lectures.
+Here you do some action and explanations.
+"PROTIP" tags highlight my advice, found in few other places.

-This is adapted from what is in <a target="_blank" href="https://aws.amazon.com/getting-started/">Amazon's Getting Started tutorials</a>.
+Covered here are instructions on how to install and use AWS CLI automation, smart phone apps, and 3rd party tools used by pros.

 ## GUI, CLI, API